 Assisted Living.
 How can it help?

-We all need help now and again but what is assisted living and how does it help a person with dementia or the carer?
+What is assisted living and how does it help a person with dementia or you as the carer?

 These are some of the questions you may ask when first considering help in the form of assisted living.